CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

         },
         {
             "id": 4164,
-            "text": "the bathroom was like a sauna heating on full blast and no way to turn it off the lift is too small to take a pram hall ways are too narrow i had to walk like a crab with pram and car seat and the room is small", "labels": 0,
+            "text": "the bathroom was like a sauna heating on full blast and no way to turn it off the lift is used too small to take a pram hall ways are too narrow i had to walk like a crab with pram and car seat and the room is small", "labels": 0,
             "rating": 2,
             "dates": "2022-05-05T04:35:06.000Z",